HMS Unrivalled: Design and description

 HMS Unrivalled was one of the second group of U-class submarines ordered on 23 August 1940.
 These submarines differed from their predecessors in that they were lengthened by 5 ft "to give a more streamlined shape aft and to improve the flow of water over the propellers."

 The submarine was 195 ft 6 in long and 15 ft 9 in abeam.
-Unrivalled had a single hull with internal ballast tanks and had a draft of 15 ft 19 in when surfaced.
+Unrivalled had a single hull with internal ballast tanks and had a draught of 15 ft 19 in when surfaced.
 She displaced 735 LT while submerged, but only 648 LT on the surface.
 The submarine was equipped with two diesel engines and twin General Electric electric motors—for surfaced and submerged running, respectively.
 They were coupled together with a diesel-electric transmission.
 Unrivalled had a surface speed of up to 11.25 kn and could go as fast as 9 kn while underwater.
 The boat could carry up to 55 LT of diesel fuel, giving her a range of 5000 nmi at 10 kn.
 Her electric motors and batteries provided a range of 120 nmi at 2 kn while submerged.

 HMS Unrivalled was equipped with four 21 in bow torpedo tubes and could carry eight torpedoes.
 The submarine was also armed with a 3 in QF Mk I gun deck gun.
 She had a crew of 33 men.